tanishq-1012/IPL-2024-Analysis/README.md

 The 📁 dataset we collected for this IPL match analysis contains the following columns:

-1. teams: Indicates the batting team.
+1. `teams`: Indicates the batting team.
-2. over: Over number in the match.
+2. `over`: Over number in the match.
 3. batter: The batsman facing delivery.
 4. bowler: The bowler delivering the ball.
 5. non_striker: The batsman at the non_striker's end.